 Decide which type of tone your cartoon will have.
-Remember that the tone of your cartoon should match the event you are covering.
-For example, it would not be appropriate to use a funny cartoon to explain the events of a war.
-Circle your choice.
+Remember that the tone of your cartoon should match the topic you are covering.
+For example, it would not be appropriate to use a funny cartoon to talk about endangered animals.
+Circle your choice below.